 Elevator Pitch Contest

 UWF students and recent graduates are encouraged to participate.
 Work in teams to pitch your business plans.
-Awards vary from $300 to $1,000!
+First, submit a video entry to compete at the finals!

 What is an Elevator Pitch?